 This combination of youth and experience in the squad has given the squad a lot of character.

 📑 𝐒𝐪𝐮𝐚𝐝 🧢

 Voici nos Unionistes pour la rencontre de ce samedi ! 👇 pic.twitter.com/D8exMDw7P1

 — Royale Union Saint-Gilloise (@UnionStGilloise) November 5, 2021

-Some other stand out performers for Les Unionistes this season include Kaoru Mitoma and Casper Nielsen who have also been in fine form this season making sure that even if the deadly duo of Vanezir and Undav fail to produce they always somehow manage to come up with the goods, and nothing signifies it more clearly than their most recent 1-0 win victory against Anderlecht in the league.
+Some other architects of their rise include Kaoru Mitoma and Casper Nielsen who were also been in fine form last season making sure that even if the deadly duo of Vanezir and Undav fail to produce they always somehow manage to come up with the goods.

 🔝 Quelle saison de Casper Nielsen ! pic.twitter.com/its4dFgP1z

 — Royale Union Saint-Gilloise (@UnionStGilloise) March 9, 2020